worldwidesorrow/Epoch-Server-Events/README.md

 	EpochEvents = [["any","any","any","any",0,"building_supplies"],["any","any","any","any",15,"pirate_treasure"],["any","any","any","any",30,"special_forces"],["any","any","any","any",45,"un_supply"]];
 	```

+9. Copy the dayz_code folder over to your mission folder.
-9. Repack your mission PBO
+10. Repack your mission folder into a PBO.

 Configuration Notes:
 1. At the top of each file you will find a section that looks like this: